gioOliver/BestPrice/docs/MVP/First Release/Sign in.md

 A non logged user can register himself in the system

-Neccessary data are
+Necessary data are

 - full name
 - email
 - password
-- birthdate
+- birth date

 emails are unique, so if an existing email exists, there should be a response of "email already exists try to log in or go to forgot my password"